hidekihill/hidekihill.github.io/projects.md

 ##

 <div class="message">
   The following is an overview of my academic work and projects.
-You can look at my [GitHub](https://github.com/hidekihill) for code and details.
+You can look at my <a href="https://github.com/hidekihill">GitHub profile</a> for code and details.
 </div>